-Appendix B provides the container-specific tables for six commonly transported TIH materials that appear in Table 3 of the ERG2012.
+Appendix B provides the container-specific tables for six commonly transported TIH materials that appear in Table 3 of the ERG2016.
 These six materials are chlorine, ammonia, sulfur dioxide, hydrogen chloride, hydrogen fluoride, and ethylene oxide.
 For each material, either three or four entries are provided for commonly employed transportation containers ranging from railcars to multiple single cylinders.
 In these tables, distances are provided for three wind-speed ranges corresponding to low, medium, and high winds.
-As discussed in Section 2 and Section 5.1.2, these distances are calculated using the same scenario library as those listed in Appendix A, except that results are further broken down by container type and wind speed as illustrated in Figures 5.9 and 5.10.
-One artifact of representing the data in this form is that, except for high wind speed cases, the rail distances are substantially higher than the corresponding regular large spill distances in Appendix A and Table 1 of the ERG2012.
-These tables also demonstrate that large-spill distances from other bulk and multiple package freight containers are generally less than those provided on Appendix A and Table 1 of the 2012 ERG, with the exception of highway cargo tanks in low wind speed conditions.
+As discussed in Section 2 and Section 5.1.2, these distances are calculated using the same scenario library as those listed in Appendix A, except that results are further broken down by container type and wind speed as illustrated in Figures 5.7 - 5.10.
+One artifact of representing the data in this form is that, except for high wind speed cases, the rail distances are substantially higher than the corresponding regular large spill distances that have appeared in previous versions of the ERG (notably those in Table 1 of the 2012 ERG.
+These tables also demonstrate that large-spill distances from other bulk and multiple package freight containers are generally less than those provided in Table 1 of the 2012 ERG, with the exception of highway cargo tank releases in low wind speed conditions.